$\mathbb{Z}_p$-torus actions on positively curved manifolds: Introduction

 Consistent with the goal of the Symmetry Program, it is natural to study $\mathbb{Z}_p^r$-actions.
 Previous work on positively and non-negatively curved Riemannian manifolds with discrete symmetries of dimension 4 can be found in Yang \cite{Y}, Hicks \cite{Hi}, Fang \cite{F}, and Kim and Lee \cite{KL}, and of higher dimensions in Fang and Rong \cite{FR}, Su and Wang \cite{SW}, Wang \cite{W}, and more recently in Kennard, Khalili Samani, and Searle \cite{KKSS}, and Ghazawneh \cite{Gh1, Gh}.

-In \cite{KKSS} and \cite{Gh1}, they consider $\mathbb{Z}_2^r$-actions with the additional assumption that there exists a fixed point.
-We make the same assumption, but only consider $\mathbb{Z}_p^r$, for primes $3\leq p\leq 29$.
-The following is our main theorem.
+In all of these works, with the exception of the last three, the prime $p$ is assumed to be sufficiently large so that $\Z_p^r$ admits a fixed point.
+In contrast, in \cite{KKSS}, \cite{Gh1}, and \cite{Gh}, they consider $\mathbb{Z}_p^r$-actions with the additional assumption that there exists a fixed point.
+We make the same assumption in this paper, but only consider odd primes.
+The following is our main theorem, giving an improvement on the lower bound on $r$ of approximately $3/8$ of the dimension of the manifold obtained in \cite{FR} and \cite{Gh} for all odd primes, see also Theorem \ref{Gh+Zp}.

+\begin{main} Assume $\Z_p^r$ acts effectively and isometrically on a closed, $n$-dimensional, positively curved manifold $M$ with a fixed-point $x\in M$, where $p \ge 3$ and $n \geq 13$.
+Suppose